memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ##### Consequences

-Note one adverse side-effect of this approach is if you pull power on your board and don't terminate things gracefully, a breakpoint instruction could get stuck on your device until you reflash the board.
+Note one adverse side-effect of this approach is if you pull the power to your board and don't terminate things gracefully, a breakpoint instruction could get stuck on your device until you reflash the board.
 When no debugger is enabled, executing a breakpoint instruction will escalate to a HardFault, so this could leave your firmware in a state where it would crash loop!

 We can try this ourselves by